Is High Blood Pressure due to Alcohol Use Reversible?

 High blood pressure (BP) is when someone’s blood is pulsing through their arteries at a higher than normal pressure.
 For most adults, healthy blood pressure is 120/80mm Hg.

-How Alcohol Affects High Blood Pressure
+Does Alcohol Cause High Blood Pressure

-When someone consumes alcohol, it causes a rapid rise in blood pressure that typically resolves in two hours or less.
+Many have wondered, does alcohol cause high blood pressure?
+Well, when someone consumes alcohol, it causes a rapid rise in blood pressure that typically resolves in two hours or less.
 In the past, it was thought that moderate drinking was beneficial and could lower blood pressure.

 However, new research finds that both moderate and heavy drinking can cause spikes in blood pressure and increase the risk of more serious medical conditions over time.
 A 2019 study on 17,000 U.S. adults shows that moderate alcohol consumption—seven to 13 drinks per week—substantially raises the risk of developing high blood pressure.